-This Annual Report on Form 10-K contains forward-looking statements that involve substantial risks and uncertainties.
-All statements, other than statements of historical facts, contained in this Annual Report on Form 10-K, including statements regarding our strategy, future operations, future financial position, future revenues, projected costs, prospects, plans and objectives of management, are forward-looking statements.
+This prospectus contains forward-looking statements that involve substantial risks and uncertainties.
+All statements, other than statements of historical facts, contained in this prospectus, including statements regarding our strategy, future operations, future financial position, future revenues, projected costs, prospects, plans and objectives of management, are forward-looking statements.
 The words "anticipate," "believe," "estimate," "expect," "intend," "may," "plan," "predict," "project," "target," "potential," "will," "would," "could," "should," "continue" and similar expressions are intended to identify forward-looking statements, although not all forward-looking statements contain these identifying words.

-The forward-looking statements in this Annual Report on Form 10-K include, among other things, statements about:
+The forward-looking statements in this prospectus include, among other things, statements about: